binarypaladin/vantiv_lite/README.md

     $ gem install vantiv_lite

-When using [Bundler](https://bundler.io) or requiring this library in general, it's important to note that it will attempt to load it's XML add-ons by default If Nokogiri or Ox is already defined, it will use them in that order.
-Otherwise, it will use the default of REXML.
-The only consideration is that REXML will get required if neither optional library is already required.
+When using [Bundler](https://bundler.io) or requiring this library in general, it's important to note that this gem will attempt to load its XML add-ons by default if `Ox` or `Nokogiri` is already defined, it will use them in that order.
+Otherwise, it will use the default of `REXML`.
+The only consideration is that `REXML` will get required if neither optional library is already required.

-So, ensure your XML libs load first or just manually load it after the fact.
+So, ensure you load your project's XML libs (if you're using them) first.

 ## Configuration